-The assessments of automobiles, pick-ups, small trucks, and vans that are nineteen (19) years old or less are derived from the NADA Official Used Car Guide.
-All motor vehicles assessed by this guide shall be assessed at the clean trade-in value, less any applicable deductions, unless information is available that warrants any deviation from the standard value.
+The assessments of automobiles, pick-ups, small trucks, and vans that are nineteen (19) years old or less are derived from the JD Power Official Used Car Guide.
+All motor vehicles assessed by this guide shall be assessed at the average trade-in value.